 7.2 Reporting to the HSE

-The Assistant Head - Administration will keep a record of any accident which results in a reportable injury, disease, or dangerous occurrence as defined in the RIDDOR 2013 legislation (regulations 4, 5, 6 and 7).
+The –Chief Finance and Operations Officer will keep a record of any accident which results in a reportable injury, disease, or dangerous occurrence as defined in the RIDDOR 2013 legislation (regulations 4, 5, 6 and 7).

-The Assistant Head - Administration will report these to the Health and Safety Executive as soon as is reasonably practicable and in any event within 10 days of the incident.
+The –Chief Finance and Operations Officer will report these to the Health and Safety Executive as soon as is reasonably practicable and in any event within 10 days of the incident.

 Reportable injuries, diseases or dangerous occurrences include: